dferry795/PTM-Analysis-Workflow/README.md

 # PTM-Analysis-Workflow
+April 2025
+Created by Darian Ferry, Eric Upton-Rowley, Tessa Bass, and Hailey (Johnson) Zimmerman.

 ## Introduction
-*This is the workflow created by group #7 for our 2025 Senior Bioinformatics Capstone project at Brigham Young University.
+*This is the workflow for our 2025 Senior Bioinformatics Capstone project at Brigham Young University.
 Below are detailed steps for reproducibility.*

 ## First: downloading data